 Kombucha offers the benefits of black tea and green tea

 It's worth noting that kombucha also loves green tea and can be made with it.
-It's good to know just because green tea is one of the healthiest beverages in the world.
+It's good to know just because green tea is one of the healthiest drinks in the world.
 We are not surprised that this plant has also been studied by researchers and many of its beneficial effects have been officially proven.

 Kombucha also contains antioxidants

-Today everyone knows that antioxidants are substances that fight free radicals, which are reactive molecules.
+Antioxidants are substances that fight free radicals, which are reactive molecules.
 Their excessive presence at the cellular level can interfere with the normal functioning of the body.

 Kombucha can eliminate harmful bacteria

-One of the main materials produced by Kombucha's fermentation work is acetic acid, which is also abundant in vinegar.
+One of the main materials produced by kombucha's fermentation work is acetic acid, which is also abundant in vinegar.

-Kombucha is healthy when prepared properly
+Kombucha is healthy when prepared correctly

 Homemade kombucha can contain up to 3% alcohol.